Revolutionary-Technology-Company/ConfigServer-Security-Firewall-CSF/README.md

 The CSF 2.15.07 installation files on GitHub are for integrity verification purposes, prior to purchase.

+CSF Releases after 2.15.07 will NOT be available on GitHub and will require use of an authenticated Linux repository.

+The CSF 2.15.xx repository requires a key.

 By installing CSF 2.15.07, you have agreed to purchase a license.

 Please pay Revolutionary Technology via PayPal.me for the installation of CSF 2.15.07.